Aguichar/AGUICHARD_2020-2022/README.md

 # A_GUICHARD_Projet

-In this section, you'll find all the things I work on during my master degree.
+In this section, you'll find several things I work on during my master's degree.

 ## 2020 | 2021: